bundance/react-native/README.md

 - The original `members.json` data uses avatar images from `http://dummyimage.com`, but `dummyimage.com` now redirects all requests made using `http://` to the `https://` protocol scheme.
 Not sure if it's part of the test to debug this, but the code I've written here replaces `http://dummyimage.com/...` with `https://dummyimage.com/...` to successfully render the avatar.
 It does this in a memoized selector, so it's only done once.

+## ToDo
+- More tests.
+I only added unit tests for some of the selectors and reducers.
+For production code, everything would be unit tested, including the components (using Enzyme).
+However, time constraints meant I had to limit the tests I wrote.
+- Create the native iOS module and link it to React Native.
+I've not written a native iOS module before, so  ¯\_(ツ)_/¯ Happy to give this a go if needed, though
+- Sort the messages by time.

 # (ORIGINAL README:) NowTV React Interview